-In this guide, you are going to learn how to use guava leaves for infection.
+In this guide, I’m going to show you how to use guava leaves for infection.

 In a rush?

 Short answer: to prepare guava leaves for infection, boil your guava leaves for 15 minutes, and allow the decoction to cool down to room temperature.
+Since you are making this tea for infection, I recommend that you add garlic and fresh ginger paste to the guava leaves.
 Drink two cups daily and stop when you feel satisfied.
 Pregnant women are not recommended to take guava leaf tea.

 Guava leaves extract is one of the most traditionally used herbs in folk medicine because of its wide variety of health benefits, which include the management of infectious diseases such as skin infection, throat infection, and tooth infection.